eebrown/data2019nCoV/README.md

 # data2019nCoV R Package

-This is a simple R package to store data about the 2019-2020 outbreak of the novel coronavirus, SARS-CoV-2, causing COVID-19.
+This R package stores data about the 2019-2020 COVID-19 pandemic (SARS-CoV-2).

-There is no guarantee as to the accuracy of the transcribed data or graphs in the vignette.
-Please file an issue if any errors (discrepancies with the WHO reports) are noticed.
+The date is transcribed or compiled from official sources, but there is no guarantee as to the accuracy of the transcribed data or graphs in the vignettes.
+Please file an issue if any errors (discrepancies with official reports) are noticed.

 Currently, this package contains 4 datasets.